-A. Inspection of Instructional Materials.
+A. Inspection of Instructional Materials

-All instructional materials, including teacher's manuals, films tapes, or other supplementary material which will be used as part of the educational curriculum for a student or which will be used in connection with any survey, analysis, or evaluation as part of any federally funded program shall be available for inspection by the parents or guardians of the student in accordance with Policy KBA.
+All instructional materials, including teacher's manuals, films, tapes, or other supplementary material which will be used in connection with any survey, analysis, or evaluation as part of any federally funded program are available for inspection by the parents or guardians of the student in accordance with Policy KBA Requests for Public Records.

-B. Participation in Surveys and Evaluations.
+B. Participation in Surveys and Evaluations

-No student shall be required, as part of any federally funded program, to submit to a survey, analysis, or evaluation that reveals information concerning:
+No student is required, as part of any federally funded program, to submit to a survey, analysis, or evaluation that reveals information concerning

-- (1) political affiliations or beliefs of the student or the student's parent, - (2) mental or psychological problems of the student or the student's family, - (3) sex behavior or attitudes, - (4) illegal, anti-social, self-incriminating, or demeaning behavior, - (5) critical appraisals of other individuals with whom respondents have close family relationships, - (6) legally recognized privileged or analogous relationships, such as those of lawyers, physicians, and ministers, - (7) religious practices, affiliations or beliefs of the student or student's parent, or - (8) income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program), without the prior consent of the student (if the student is an adult or emancipated minor), or in the case of an un-emancipated minor, without the prior written consent of the parent. - C. Surveys Requesting Sexual Information.
+- (1) political affiliations or beliefs of the student or the student's parent, - (2) mental or psychological problems of the student or the student's family, - (3) sex behavior or attitudes, - (4) illegal, anti-social, self-incriminating, or demeaning behavior, - (5) critical appraisals of other individuals with whom respondents have close family relationships, - (6) legally recognized privileged or analogous relationships, such as those of lawyers, physicians, and ministers, - (7) religious practices, affiliations, or beliefs of the student or student's parent, or - (8) income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program), without the prior consent of the student (if the student is an adult or emancipated minor), or in the case of an unemancipated minor, without the prior written consent of the parent.

+C. Surveys Requesting Sexual Information

-In any case in which a questionnaire or survey requesting sexual information of students is to be administered, the school board shall notify the parent concerning the administration of such questionnaire or survey in writing at least 30 days prior to its administration.
-The notice will inform the parent of the nature and types of questions included in the questionnaire or survey, the purposes and age-appropriateness of the survey, and whether and how any fi or results will be disclosed.
-Parents shall have the right to review the questionnaire or survey and to exempt their child from participating in the survey.
-No questionnaire or survey requesting sexual information of a student shall be administered to any student in kindergarten through grade six and, unless required by federal or state law or regulation, school personnel administering any such questionnaire or survey shall not disclose personally identifiable information.
+In any case in which a questionnaire or survey requesting that students provide sexual information, mental health information, medical information, information on student health risk behaviors pursuant to Va.
+Code § 32.1-73.8, other information on controlled substance use, or any other information that the School Board deems to be sensitive in nature is to be administered, the School Board notifies the parent concerning the administration of such questionnaire or survey in writing at least 30 days prior to its administration.
+The notice informs the parent of the nature and types of questions included in the questionnaire or survey, the purposes and age-appropriateness of the questionnaire or survey, how information collected by the questionnaire or survey will be used, who will have access to such information, the steps that will be taken to protect student privacy, and whether and how any findings or results will be disclosed.
+In any case in which a questionnaire or survey is required by state law or is requested by a state agency, the relevant state agency shall provide the School Board with all information required to be included in the notice to parents.
+The parent has the right to review the questionnaire or survey in a manner mutually agreed upon by the school and the parent and exempt the parent's child from participating in the questionnaire or survey.
+Unless required by federal or state law or regulation, school personnel administering any such questionnaire or survey do not disclose personally identifiable information.